USEPA/EPA_OMEGA_Model/doc/source/archalgo.rst

 * Key examples of monetized effects that OMEGA will estimate:
 	* Vehicle production costs
-	* Vehicle ownership and operation costs, including fuel and maintenance and other consumer impacts
+	* Vehicle ownership and operation costs, including fuel and maintenance and other consumer impacts *Consumer Benefits Measures: Previous estimates of effects on consumers were based on holding sales constant and the benefits were estimated as fuel savings minus tech costs.
+We know sales change (and we are allowing for that).
+We are working on a way to estimate not only the benefits consumers are considering in their purchase of a new vehicle, but also the ‘surprise’ or ‘bonus’ savings associated with the vehicle that are not considered.
 	* Impacts of criteria air pollutants
 	* Impacts of greenhouse gas pollutants
 	* Congestion, noise, and safety costs